rekloud/tinvois-parser/Readme.md

 The API is accessible in localhost:5001.
 Enter it in your browser to see the swagger UI

 ## What else it can do
-* I added also endpoints for detecting edges of paper in the image and also making a bird view of the document using the edges.
+* I added also endpoints for detecting edges of paper in the image and also making bird view of the document using the edges.

 ## Acknowledgements

 * The first ideas of the parsing came from here https://github.com/ReceiptManager/receipt-parser-legacy
 * I got the tokenizing idea from here https://medium.com/@Fivestars/receipt-parsing-via-machine-learning-1a3c495394d9
 * The document edge detection and bird eye view is highly dependent on https://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/
 * Last but not least.
-I used these two tutorials to learn how to develop a proper Flask rest-API
+I used these two tutorials to learn how to develop a proper Flask Rest-API
     - https://preslav.me/2018/12/02/designing-well-structured-rest-apis-with-flask-restplus-part-1/
     - https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/

 ## TODO's
+* Add some python code for testing the API
+* Extends the tests to proper unit tests

-* Prepare a runnable windows powershel docker command
+* Prepare a runnable windows PowerShell docker command
 * Make it to be able to use Azure OCR API
 * Improve how it gets the google json file so mounting a folder in the docker command is not necessary
-* Do proper image hashing.
+* Do proper image hashing
-* Extract merchant address.
+* Extract merchant address (maybe using this approach https://doi.org/10.1145/2494188.2494193 available for download here: ftp://www.kom.tu-darmstadt.de/papers/SMRS13-1.pdf)
+* Implement a small WebUI and deploy the API in a (free) server so that people can test it
 * Produce data for training ML algorithm